- 1 pound ground beef

 - 1 cup picante sauce

 - In a skillet, cook beef, onion and green pepper over medium heat until meat is no longer pink; drain and set aside.
 In a bowl, combine corn bread mixes, corn and eggs; mix well.
-Spread half into a greased 13-in. x 9-in. baking dish.
+Spread half into a greased 13x9-in. baking dish.
 Top with the meat mixture, 3 cups of cheese and the picante sauce.
 Spread with remaining corn bread mixture; sprinkle with remaining cheese.
-Bake, uncovered, at 350 for 35-40 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, at 350 for 35-40 minutes or until a knife inserted in the center comes out clean.
 Let stand 5 minutes before serving.
 Yield: 6 servings.

 "We skipped the green peppers and did not bake it with the picante sauce.
 It was really delicious and filling.
 We will be making this again."